-Tell me if this sounds familiar … you log into your AdWords account every day to review the previous day’s performance, but you don’t see as many clicks as you hoped.
+Tell me if this sounds familiar … you log into your Google Ads account every day to review the previous day’s performance, but you don’t see as many clicks as you hoped.
 Alternatively, you may find your daily budget spent entirely on clicks that delivered far fewer landing page conversions than expected.

 I’ve experienced both scenarios and I imagine you have, too.